5G: Everything you need to know

 T-Mobile uses a combination of low-band n71 and n66 and mid-band n41 spectrum for most of its coverage.
 Lower frequencies have a greater range, so n71 5G at 600MHz is the backbone for most of T-Mobile's 5G coverage.
 Band n41 coverage adds greater capacity and speed to T-Mobile's network.
 While its coverage deficit means n41 will take longer to reach full coverage, T-Mobile has already covered more than 165 million people with this faster 5G.
 Finally, mmWave is being used to add capacity in the areas that need it most.

-T-Mobile calls its C-band spectrum "Ultra Capacity 5G."
+T-Mobile calls its 5G spectrum "Ultra Capacity 5G."
 Its approach to 5G is like a layer cake, with its three main spectrum types making up the tiers.

 AT&T was the first carrier to deploy 5G with DSS, or dynamic spectrum sharing.
-This technology allows the tower equipment to automatically allocate spectrum from 4G to 5G based on load.
-This technology will likely prove to be key to a smooth transition to 5G.
+This technology allows tower equipment to automatically allocate spectrum from 4G to 5G based on load.

 Verizon started with mmWave, building its Ultra Wideband network in several cities.
 With the release of the iPhone 12, Verizon opened up its nationwide 5G network with a shared spectrum from its LTE coverage.
-Verizon used this shared spectrum to quickly deploy a 5G network without needing to construct new towers or even secure a new spectrum.
+Verizon used this shared spectrum to quickly deploy a 5G network without constructing new towers or securing a new spectrum.
+Since then, Verizon has significantly invested in the C-band spectrum to enhance its 5G Ultra Wideband network to offer its customers both faster speeds and wider coverage.

-More recently, Verizon launched its C-band 5G with 100 million people estimated to be covered at the end of January.
-Verizon is catching up since it took one giant leap forward in the 5G race, tapering T-Mobile's advantage in consonance with Ookla’s newest market research
+Verizon is catching up since it took one giant leap forward in the 5G race, tapering T-Mobile's advantage in consonance with Ookla’s newest market research.

-C-band has been performing admirably so far with speeds around 300Mbps on the low end and as high as 1Gbps in ideal conditions.
-For the most part, customers will see speeds in the 500Mbps range, which is more than enough for anything you can do on your phone for the next few years.
+C-band has been performing admirably so far, with speeds around 600Mbps on the low end and as high as 1.4Gbps in ideal conditions.
+For the most part, customers will see speeds in the 500Mbps range depending on the distance of the towers.
 Verizon secured more C-band spectrum than AT&T; however, AT&T still has a solid chunk of mid-band spectrum following more recent FCC auctions.
+Verizon tends to be more trustworthy for rural and remote areas, but AT&T's 5G coverage surpasses Verizon's, as U.S. News states.

 What is 5G SA?